mergestat/docs/docs/mergestat/setup/repo-auto-imports.md

+---
+description: Documentation for managing repo auto imports in MergeStat.
+---
 # Repo Auto Imports

 Repo auto imports can be configured to *automatically* import new repositories from a GitHub organization or user.